-Historically, card based access control systems were built around a card with a magnetic stripe.
-These cards required a swipe action through a magnetic card reader to gain access to a door.
+Historically, card-based access control systems were built around a card with a magnetic stripe.
+These cards required a user to swipe the card through a magnetic reader to gain access to a door.
 This technology had a number of disadvantages, including an inconvenience factor, a high wear rate, and very low security.
-It was these disadvantages that led to the development of a new contactless proximity technology, allowing cards to be read without physically contacting the reader.
+It was these disadvantages that led to the development of contactless proximity technology, allowing cards to be read without making physical contact with the reader.

-Proximity readers work by constantly emitting a short range RF field.
+Proximity readers work by constantly emitting a short range radio frequency (RF) field.
 When a proximity card comes within range of this field, an integrated chip within the card is powered up and the chip transmits a card number back to the reader.
-Not all proximity cards are born equal however, and it is important that the differences are weighed up before making a decision about which technology to adopt.
+Not all proximity cards are born equal though, and it is important that the differences are weighed up when making a decision about which technology to adopt.

-The one advantage of 125kHz is that due to the lower power requirements and small amount of data being transmitted, it offers a good read range (of around 10cm) and a short read time, allowing users to present, swipe, or wave their card in the general direction of the reader to get a successful read.
+Apart from being low cost, the only real advantage of 125kHz is that due to the lower power requirements and small amount of data being transmitted, it offers a good read range (of around 10cm or 3.9in) and a short read time.
+This allows users to present, swipe, or wave their card in the general direction of the reader to get a successful read.

-The Mifare standard was originally created as a ticketing solution for transport systems, and at the same time addressed the security issues in 125kHz technology by enabling two way communication between the card and reader.
+The 13.56MHz MIFARE standard was originally created as a ticketing solution for transport systems, while also addressing the security issues with 125kHz technology by enabling two way communication between the card and reader.
 This saw the introduction of card encryption and the ability to store data on the card.

-Most Mifare technologies store the card number in one of the storage areas on the card, known as sectors.
+Most MIFARE technologies store the card number in one of the storage areas on the card, known as sectors.
 When the card approaches the RF field of the reader, the card and reader begin a secure communication session using shared encryption keys.
 Once this is established, the card number is transmitted and the communication session is closed off.
-This process happens very quickly, however it does take slightly longer than a 125kHz based system and means that generally, a Mifare card cannot be simply swiped or waved at a card reader, but must be presented.
-Also, the two way process requires more energy than 125kHz, meaning a slightly reduced read range of around 7cm.
+This process happens very quickly, however it does take slightly longer than a 125kHz based system and means that generally, a MIFARE card cannot be simply swiped or waved at a card reader, but must be presented.
+Also, the two way process requires more energy than 125kHz, meaning a slightly reduced read range of around 7cm (2.7in).